 We’re all familiar with the concept of copying a computer file from one location to another.
 Many of us got in trouble in school for copying someone else’s work.
 The word copy has somewhat of a negative connotation.
 It’s not an original—it’s an imitation.
 It’s somehow inferior.
 Having a copy of someone’s autograph isn’t as valuable as having an authentic autograph.

-- Material, such as a manuscript, that is to be set in type.
+1. Material, such as a manuscript, that is to be set in type.

-- The words to be printed or spoken in an advertisement.
+2. The words to be printed or spoken in an advertisement.

-- Suitable source material for journalism: Celebrities make good copy.
+3. Suitable source material for journalism: Celebrities make good copy.

 This is likely why we use the term copy rather than text or writing.
 It’s awkward to refer to words that are spoken as writing or text.
-Copy is a marketing or advertising term that refers to the written material in a piece of content—as opposed to the other elements, such as images or layout.
+Copy is a marketing or advertising term.
+It refers to the written material in a piece of content—as opposed to the other elements, such as images or layout.
 It can also refer to the text in a book or other printed material.

 Copy isn’t a bad thing—well, not in this context